LeeJiaMing1192/LuminaryFlow/README.md

 Our goal with LuminaryFlow is to simplify common development challenges, accelerate project timelines, and ensure maintainability through clean, modular design principles.

 ✨ Features
+Supports up to 5 Variations: Provides flexibility to develop and manage multiple variations of your application or model effortlessly.

+Easy Expert and Tool Attachment: Seamlessly integrate custom experts and tools to extend the framework's capabilities.

+Advanced Reasoning and Activation: Features intelligent tools capable of advanced reasoning to determine sequential or sparse activation of multiple experts.

+Self-Built Long-Term Memory (FAISS): Incorporates a robust long-term memory retrieval system powered by FAISS for efficient data recall.

+Short-Term Memory: Includes a short-term memory component for immediate context and improved conversational flow or processing.

+Time-Queueing Memory: Utilizes a time-queueing memory system to manage and retrieve temporal data effectively.

-[Feature 1]: [Short description of the feature and its benefit, e.g., "Modular Architecture:** Enables highly organized and reusable code components, promoting scalability and maintainability."]
+Modular Architecture: Enables highly organized and reusable code components, promoting scalability and maintainability.

-[Feature 2]: [Short description, e.g., "High Performance:** Optimized for speed and efficiency, ensuring your applications run smoothly even under heavy loads."]
+High Performance: Optimized for speed and efficiency, ensuring your applications run smoothly even under heavy loads.

-[Feature 3]: [Short description, e.g., "Extensible Plugin System:** Easily integrate custom functionalities or third-party libraries."]
+Extensible Plugin System: Easily integrate custom functionalities or third-party libraries.

-[Feature 4]: [Short description, e.g., "Developer-Friendly API:** Simple and intuitive API design reduces the learning curve and boosts productivity."]
+Developer-Friendly API: Simple and intuitive API design reduces the learning curve and boosts productivity.

-[Feature 5]: [Short description, e.g., "Comprehensive Tooling:** Includes built-in tools for testing, debugging, and deployment."]
+Comprehensive Tooling: Includes built-in tools for testing, debugging, and deployment.

 [Add more features as needed]